Updated on August 28, 2015

 Day 8 – Amsterdam to Albany, 31.7 miles

 Last day of the ride had us up early and outside prepping to get on the road.
-We were all pretty excited to be nearing the end of the ride and even better – we knew today was all on pavement.imageThis process included the application of bug spray.
+We were all pretty excited to be nearing the end of the ride and even better – we knew today was all on pavement.This process included the application of bug spray.
 We learned to apply it early after the first few days.
 The entire back half of my body is covered in bites – no fun to ride with, especially if you’re me and have interesting reactions to bugs.

-image Started the morning riding back down the hills I mentioned yesterday and then it was paved trail for about 10 miles.
-We made a quick stop so I could get a picture of the marks we’ve been following for most of the ride.
-This one is telling us to turn right – and pink generally means there’s some kind of caution ahead.
-In this case it was a bit of gravel followed by a major road crossing.imageThe path out of Schenectady had a rather huge climb.
+The path out of Schenectady had a rather huge climb.
 Big enough that after we got to the top (I walked the last bit and I think the others did too) we laughed to see some other race’s marks on the pavement that said “atop the bitch.”
 Yeah, that hill was, to quote another cyclist, “the fun part of the ride.”
 I guess it is, if you’re going down.
 A few miles after that we pulled over for a true rest at the last lock we’d be passing on this trip.
 Also most locks have porta-johns.
-This works out well for the one person on this ride who doesn’t easily have the ability to pee while standing up.image We took a few family pictures.
-One with the sun right behind us, but hey – there’s part of the lock. imageThen we got wise and turned around.
-It was hot and humid so we didn’t linger terribly long. imageComing into Albany there was plenty to see.
-We pulled over just to get a few shots of this vista. imageFrom there we rode past the GE Global Research Center.
-But even more exciting we watched several local police escorting large trucks carrying HUGE excavators into the Bettis Atomic Power Research facility.
-It was a big enough delivery that numerous employees were out front watching the trucks roll in… and we rode right through the middle of it all.
-Bruce thinks they’re putting a nuclear propulsion system into the excavators.
-The boys think it’s Black Mesa 2.0.
+This works out well for the one person on this ride who doesn’t easily have the ability to pee while standing up.

 A few more miles and we pulled into the hotel and took these celebratory pictures.

-imageAs you can see, we were excited to be pretty much done with the ride. imageEXCEPT…
+As you can see, we were excited to be pretty much done with the ride.

 Except that my wonderful husband.
 The one I’ve been married to for almost 20 years.
 Who has lead this family without fail through the entire country.
 Who always knows north from south.
 Who is one of the best navigators I know…